Neighborhood Info Without The Neighborhood Drama. Learn more

 So, Is Tile Flooring Worth the Cost?

-Tile floors may be expensive, but they are worth an average of $10 to $15 per square foot.
-Not only do tiles look upscale, they’re also durable and water-resistant — which makes them perfect for kitchens, bathrooms, laundry rooms, and entryways.
+Tile floors may be expensive, but having this time of durable and water-resistant flooring in your home makes it worth it.
+Tile flooring is durable and beautiful, which makes it perfect for kitchens, bathrooms, laundry rooms, and entryways.
 Additionally, these rooms and spaces often have less square footage, so you won’t have to pay thousands of dollars to install tile (unless you tile your entire living space).

-The downside to this flooring material is that it’s expensive to install and not the easiest DIY project.
-If you want it done right, you should work with a professional tile installation company that can complete your project quickly and well.
-That way, you can enjoy your tile for years to come.
+The downside to this flooring material is that it’s expensive to install and not a very user-friendly DIY project.
+If you want your tile project done right, work with a professional tile installation company that can complete your project quickly and efficiently so you can enjoy your tile for years to come.

 FAQs About Tile Floor Cost